 - An explanation of hypnosis and how the brain works in terms of forming problems and solutions.

 - An outline of how solution-focused hypnotherapy works and reassurance that you have inner strength and resources you are not yet tapping into.

 - Hypnosis, which will help lower anxiety and help your mind switch to ‘solution-focused mode’.

 - Questioning techniques to help you figure out the steps you can take to achieve your goals.

 - Homework!
 Your hypnotherapist may provide you with a CD and suggest some exercises for you to try, you may also come up with suggestions for homework yourself.

 In each session your hypnotherapist will talk to you about your progress, what you feel is working and not working to help you reach your ultimate end goal.

-If you want to learn more about this approach, or any other form of hypnotherapy, we would recommend getting in touch with one of our listed hypnotherapists who use the approach.
+If you want to learn more about this approach, we would recommend getting in touch with one of our listed hypnotherapists who use the approach.
 They will be able to give you more detail about the way they work and help to ascertain how they could help you.